Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 This vessel had reached a point about 350 miles West of Eire.
 Position in Convoy, third ship in column three from port.
 Other columns having from three to six ships in each.
 Deponent was lying dozing in his bunk when a violent explosion occurred and ship took a heavy list to starboard.
 One packing case was lying alongside No. 2 hatch.
 It was not lashed to the deck.
 Deponent got on to the packing case, when the sea washed him into No. 2 hold, the hatches of which had been blown off by the explosion.
 Evidently, the torpedo had struck No. 2 hold, starboard side, blowing off beams and hatch covers.
 The hold was full of water.
 Deponent sank and rose to the surfce when he grabbed the rope lashing around the packing case.
 The case floated away, the fore deck of the ship being by this time under water.
 The packing case swept clear of the ship and when deponent looked around the ship had disappeared, and the sea was a mass of wreckage.
 In deponent's opinion vessel sank within a minute of the explosion.
 After about two hours on the packing case deponent sighted three Indian firemen clinging to the ice box about 20 yards away.
 He called to them and helped them on to the packing case.
 They died from exposure the next morning.
 Deponent did not see any other members of the crew.
 He remained on the packing case until picked up on 21/10/40 by a lifeboat full of survivors from Norwegian ship Thalia (incorrect - see *).
 This vessel had been in deponent's convoy and had been sunk about an hour and a half after the Fiscus.
 The lifeboat was sighted by a flying boat on 24/10/40 and the occupants picked up on the same day by one of H.M.S. (this was HMS Clematis).
 The boats of the Fiscus were swung out ready for launching.
 One raft was in the starboard fore rigging and two others aft in main rigging, one on each side.
 Master had given strict orders on 17/10/40 that every man was to wear his life-saving waistcoat continuously and deponent knows that all deck personnel wore them accordingly.

 * Please note that the sole survivor from Fiscus was rescued by the Norwegian Snefjeld - follow the link for an account on the loss of this ship, as well as details on the rescue of the survivor from Fiscus.
 Snefjeld was torpedoed after having stopped to pick up survivors from Thalia, and had 4 survivors from this ship in the lifeboat - this may have caused Fiscus' survivor to believe he had been rescued by Thalia's lifeboat.
-D/S Sneland I can also be found on this website, as can all the other Norwegian ships mentioned in the table above - ref alphabet index below.
+D/S Sneland I can also be found on this website, as can all the other Norwegian ships sailing in this convoy.

 Related external link: